Is The Blockchain’s Potential For Social Impact Over-Hyped?

 Working with a team of graduate students, Galen looked at applications for blockchains across seven “social good” areas: democracy and governance, land rights, philanthropy and aid, health, agriculture, financial inclusion, and energy and the environment.
 He found most use-cases–a quarter of the total–in health.
 Blockchains are being used to create new forms of medical records and to track drugs so patients can trust their authenticity, for instance.
 Startups like Zurich-based Modum.io track drug supply chains, proving that medicines have been stored correctly along the way.

 Projects that aim to improve democracy and governance were the most advanced of all those studied, with 62% expected to deliver results in the next six months, according to the analysis.
-That includes companies like the mobile voting platform Votem, which has worked with Montana’s state government to track and tabulate online votes from absentee voters.
+That includes companies like the mobile voting platform Votem, which has worked with Montana’s state government to allow military and other overseas voters to securely fill out electronic absentee ballots.

 After health, financial inclusion is another big area of experimentation.
 The Gates Foundation, for example, has funded Mojaloop: open source code aimed at reducing the cost of electronic payments in developing countries.
 Initiatives like BanQu are aimed at the billions of people who still don’t have bank accounts.

-Note: Correction: We’ve updated this article to explain more accurately how Votem’s project in Montana works.